danyaberezun/KEEPs/README.md

 }
 ```

-Without the subtype reconstruction, you could have the following solutions to this problem.
+Without the subtyping reconstruction, you could have the following solutions to this problem.

 * Write or generate separate implementations for each possible combination of types.
   This will require much additional code with significant code duplication.